-PREJUDICE IS WRONG: Prejudice Against III.
-Heterosexuals (Straight people) is Wrong: As argued inter alia, the "Marriage Penalty" penalises straight people, based solely on marital "status," in things such as disability, retirement, and even higher taxes required from some married couples that would not be required by two otherwise identical single people with exactly the same income.
+III.
+Prejudice Against Heterosexuals Wrong:

+argued inter alia, the "Marriage Penalty" penalises straight people, based solely on marital "status," in things such as disability, retirement, and even higher taxes required from some married couples that would not be required by two otherwise identical single people with exactly the same income.
 This, too, is wrong.
-I would add this, however: If 'Gay Marriage' becomes legal in America, then homosexuals would be victims of the self-same "Marriage Penalties" described in this brief-and that is unjust, morally wrong, and (as it applies to law) certainly unconstitutional -and thus to be avoided.
+I would add this, however: If 'Gay Marriage' becomes legal in America, homosexuals would be victims of the self-same "Marriage Penalties" described in this brief-and that is unjust, morally wrong, and (as it applies to law) certainly unconstitutional -and thus to be avoided.
 However, one more things needs to be considered: When people encounter a penalty for being married, some will live together, but refuse to get married, in order to avoid the reduction in benefits, disability, etc. Others, however, might get married simply to obtain "spousal survivor-ship" benefits, and not because they love one another.
 Lest This Court think I am making this up, I will testify that, I, Amicus, Gordon Wayne Watts, know of one such friend who "lives in sin" with his girlfriend, according to his religion, and refuses to get married to her, simply because his disability will 'go down' if he gets married.
 He has told me this, and I believe it.